Before you begin:

 If the child was born in Nevada, do the following:

-• Fill out part I and part II of the form.
-Mail the form or take it to the Clerk's Office with a request for them to fill out part III.
+- Fill out part 1 and part 2 of the form.
+Mail the form or take it to the Clerk's Office with a request for them to fill out part 3.

 Make copies of the Decree of Adoption NOW and keep them in a safe place!